bonitasoft/bonita-doc/md/optimize-user-tasklist.md

 In actual BPM projects, we recommend you to also add a description to each contract input.
 It will be used as input field caption for end-users in the auto-generated form, if you decide to use such forms up to the User Acceptance Test phase of your project.

-When the leave request is submitted, _status_ and _requesterName_ must default values must be set.
+When the leave request is submitted, _status_ and _requesterName_ default values must be set.
 To do so, edit the script:

 1. Go back to the **Data** pane, **Pool variables** tab, **Business variables** table
 2. Click on **leaveRequest** and on the **Edit...** button